How Will AI Transform Leadership and Management Roles in the Next Decade?

 - Can simulate multiple complex scenarios rapidly.

-| Team Management | - Direct human oversight of all team members.
+- More proactive in anticipating market shifts. | | Team Management | - Direct human oversight of all team members.

 - Manual performance tracking and feedback.